automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lurdusaurus.md

 # Lurdusaurus
-## Description: This ornithopod resembled a giant sloth.
+## This ornithopod resembled a giant sloth.